WilliamBonvini/PolimiNotes/Database_2/notes.md

 in 2PL strict, if, for example,  I unlock the transition $3$, I need to unlock it immediately for all the resources.

+$\to$ in practice it means that in the table with all the read and write I should put all the downward arrows at the end.

 <div style="page-break-after: always;"></div>

 ## TS

-TimeStamp - based concurrency control is caharacterized by the fact that:
+TimeStamp - based concurrency control is characterized by the fact that:

 - the scheduler has two counters ***RTM(x)*** and ***WTM(x)*** for each object.
 - the scheduler receives read/write requests tagged with timestamps.

-Let's clearify:
+Let's clarify:

 - $read(x,ts)$:
   - if $ts < WTM(x)$ the request is ***rejected*** and the transaction is killed